OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-03.md

 ## Song of Solomon 3:11

 Go out, you daughters of Zion,
-And look at King Solomon with the crown
+And behold King Solomon with the crown
-With which his mother has crowned him
+With which his mother crowned him
 On the day of his wedding,
-And on the day of the joy of his heart.
+And on the day of his heart’s delight.